nichwrig/DI-Notes/Elsevier Impact Conference.md

 - It looks like she's talking about the acceptance of journals into Scopus.
 I'll try to find something of value in this presentation.
 - This is not worth my time.
 I'm hoping for an opportunity to figure out what in the hell this is for and how I can benefit from being here, but now that is not going to happen.

-JFC: this is some uninteresting non-relevant shit. :/.
+JFC: this is some uninteresting non-relevant stuff. :/.

 ### Publishing Journals
 - some more useless boring bs.
--
+- 'Aim and Scope is the key to everything.' - What in the eff does this mean?
+- Dude is talking about setting up a Journal in Digital Commons and having like an editorial board and some stuff like that.

+ I guess what I need to understand from this is that Else